 The Bay Restoration Fund Act created a similar fee to be paid by onsite sewage disposal system (OSDS) or septic users.
 That fee funds OSDS upgrades and implement cover crops to reduce nitrogen loading to the Bay.
 The goal of the OSDS upgrades and planting of cover crops is to reduce the nitrogen levels in the State’s groundwater, which discharges to Chesapeake Bay and contributes to the water quality problems in the Bay and its tributaries.
 With priority given to failing OSDS in Critical Areas, funds are provided for grants to homeowners and businesses for upgrades of existing systems to best available technology for nitrogen removal.
 Maryland’s Department of Agriculture oversees the portion of the fund to implement the planting of cover crops on agricultural land.
 Cover crops are winter crops planted solely to absorb unused nitrogen fertilizer applied during the growing season and are one of the most cost-effective and efficient ways to control excess nitrogen pollution.

 Maryland's Stormwater Management Act of 2007

-On April 24, 2007, Governor Martin O’Malley signed the “Stormwater Management Act of 2007” (Act), which became effective on October 1, 2007.
+On April 24, 2007, former Governor Martin O’Malley signed the “Stormwater Management Act of 2007” (Act), which became effective on October 1, 2007.
 Regulations took effect on May 4, 2009 that require environmental site design (ESD), through the use of nonstructural best management practices and other better site design techniques, be implemented to the maximum extent practicable.
 The Maryland Department of the Environment (MDE) is charged with implementing the provisions of the Stormwater Management Act (Environment Article 4 §201.1 and §203) that are available.